awslabs/frontend-discovery-service/docs/USER_GUIDE.md

 8. Wait for the CloudFormation stack to launch.
 Completion is indicated when the "Stack status" is "_CREATE_COMPLETE_".
    - You can monitor the stack creation progress in the "Events" tab.
-9. Note the _AdminApi_ and _ConsumerApi_ values displayed in the _Outputs_ tab for the stack.
+9. Note the _AdminAPI_ and _ConsumerApi_ values displayed in the _Outputs_ tab for the stack.
 These are used to access the application.

 ## Accessing the application